1 Chronicles 27

 23But David took not the number of them from twenty years old and under: because the LORD had said he would increase Israel like to the stars of the heavens.
 24Joab the son of Zeruiah began to number, but he finished not, because there fell wrath for it against Israel; neither was the number put in the account of the chronicles of king David.

 In a chapter devoted to counting - courses numbered, tribes enrolled, stewards appointed - the Chronicler sets down one deliberate limit.
 The young, those twenty and under, go uncounted, and the reason is the ancient promise sworn to Abraham: a seed beyond counting, like the stars.
 There are things a wise king will tally - his herds, his harvests, the men on duty this month - and there is a thing he will not presume to reckon, because it belongs to God's own promise.
-To measure the rising generation, the children not yet grown, would be to lay a measuring line against a multitude the LORD Himself had said no one could number.
-David leaves it uncounted on purpose.
-The omission is not carelessness.
-It is reverence.
-Some increase is God's to give and God's to keep, and the faithful do not put a number on it.

 Verse 24 is a wound the Chronicler will not paper over.
 It looks back to the census David had once ordered - the very count Joab argued against, the one that brought a plague upon the people.
 Joab began that numbering and finished not, and the wrath that fell still cast its shadow over the kingdom's record-keeping.
 So a pointed detail is added: the number was not put in the account of the chronicles of king David.
 The ledger that records everything - every captain, every steward, every flock - deliberately leaves this one tally blank.
-It is as if the kingdom refused to enshrine a figure that had come from pride and ended in judgment.
-Counting the herds was stewardship.
-Counting the people to glory in their multitude was sin.
-The strength of Israel was never the size of the number, and the record would rather stay silent than pretend otherwise.3

 1 Chronicles 27:25-31The Rulers of the King's Substance

-25And over the king's treasures was Azmaveth the son of Adiel: and over the storehouses in the fields, in the cities, and in the villages, and in the castles, was Jehonathan the son of Uzziah: 26And over them that did the work of the field for tillage of the ground was Ezri the son of Chelub: 27And over the vineyards was Shimei the Ramathite: over the increase of the vineyards for the wine cellars was Zabdi the Shiphmite: 28And over the olive trees and the sycomore trees that were in the low plains was Baal-hanan the Gederite: and over the cellars of oil was Joash: 29And over the herds that fed in Sharon was Shitrai the Sharonite: and over the herds that were in the valleys was Shaphat the son of Adlai:
+25And over the king’s treasures was Azmaveth the son of Adiel: and over the storehouses in the fields, in the cities, and in the villages, and in the castles, was Jehonathan the son of Uzziah: 26And over them that did the work of the field for tillage of the ground was Ezri the son of Chelub: 27And over the vineyards was Shimei the Ramathite: over the increase of the vineyards for the wine cellars was Zabdi the Shiphmite: 28And over the olive trees and the sycomore trees that were in the low plains was Baalhanan the Gederite: and over the cellars of oil was Joash: 29And over the herds that fed in Sharon was Shitrai the Sharonite: and over the herds that were in the valleys was Shaphat the son of Adlai:

 Now the chapter turns to the king's own estate, and the detail becomes almost lavish in its care.
 There is a man over the king's treasures, and another over the storehouses in the fields, in the cities, and in the villages, and in the castles.
 There is one over the field-workers who do the work of the field for tillage of the ground; one over the vineyards, and a separate one over the increase of the vineyards for the wine cellars; one over the olive and sycomore trees, and another over the cellars of oil; one over the herds that fed in the rich plain of Sharon, and yet another over the herds in the valleys.
 No category is too small to be given its own steward, and every steward is named.
-This is not a king who owns from a distance and lets his wealth run untended.
-It is engaged, granular trust: each part of the king's substance placed into the hand of a particular man who must answer for it - the vineyard to one, the wine to another, the growing trees to one, the stored oil to another.4

 30Over the camels also was Obil the Ishmaelite: and over the asses was Jehdeiah the Meronothite: 31And over the flocks was Jaziz the Hagerite.
 All these were the rulers of the substance which was king David’s.

 The list runs down even to the camels, the asses, and the flocks, each with its named keeper - and then the Chronicler gathers them all in one summary phrase: All these were the rulers of the substance which was king David's.
 The word is worth weighing.
 They are rulers - not hirelings, not slaves - men given real charge over a portion of the king's wealth and trusted to govern it well.
 Yet the wealth is not theirs: it is the substance which was king David's.
 They rule what belongs to another.
-That is the precise shape of stewardship: genuine authority over something genuinely entrusted, exercised on behalf of the owner and answerable to him.
-Every man in the list holds his charge in exactly that posture - real responsibility, borrowed property.
-The kingdom runs because each of them governs faithfully a thing that is not finally his own.

 1 Chronicles 27:32-34The King's Counsellors and Companion